plyycajk/data-analytics-power-bi-report357/README.md

 ![Navigation icons](<Images/Navigation Icons.png>)

-This page also has a slicer side bar that pops out when clicking the slicer icon in the top left hand corner
+This page also has a slicer side bar that expans when clicking the slicer icon in the top left hand corner.
+This keeps the page clean - maximising visualisation space whilst maintaining interactivity through slicers.

 ![Slicer Side bar](<Images/Activated slicer bar.png>)